basho/riak_kv/docs/Sync-On-Write.md

 - For some buckets it was acceptable to simply rely on node diversity and the regular flushing of the file system.

-- It was explicity not desirable to flush to disk background writes (such as those resulting from handoffs).
+- It was explicitly not desirable to flush to disk background writes (such as those resulting from handoffs).

 To meet these requirements backend sync is currently enabled, but considering the actual requirement, more than 90% of the sync events in the database are unnecessary.
 Greater efficiency is clearly possible.